Tom Goodman-Hill: Theatre

 Goodman-Hill started his professional career in the theatre.
 He has since appeared in productions such as Pete and Dud: Come Again as Peter Cook and The Cosmonaut's Last Message to the Woman He Once Loved in the Former Soviet Union as Eric.

 He received a Laurence Olivier Award nomination for the Best Performance in a Supporting Role in a Musical for his performance as Sir Lancelot (and other roles, mostly those played by John Cleese in the original film Monty Python and the Holy Grail), in the London production of Spamalot.

-In 2009 he played Andrew Fastow, the former real-life CFO of Enron in Lucy Prebble's ENRON at Chichester and the Royal Court Theatre.
+In 2009, he played Andrew Fastow, the former real-life CFO of Enron in Lucy Prebble's ENRON at Chichester and the Royal Court Theatre.
 The production transferred to the Noël Coward Theatre in January 2010 and in the interim he replaced Mark Gatiss in Darker Shores at the Hampstead Theatre during December 2009.
 Early in 2017 he appeared as David Owen in Limehouse at the Donmar Warehouse.

 He is a patron of Scene & Heard, a charity providing theatre-based experiences for young people in Somers Town, London.

 Personal life

-Goodman-Hill has two children from his marriage to Kerry Bradley.
-In 2013 it was revealed that the couple had separated and that Goodman-Hill was in a relationship with actress Jessica Raine, whom he had met during the 2010 National Theatre's production of Earthquakes in London.
-Goodman-Hill and Raine married on 30 August 2015.

-They have a son, born in 2019.
+Goodman-Hill's first marriage was to Kerry Bradley; they had been a couple for 20 years and had two children together – a son and a daughter, aged 22 and 20, respectively, as of March 2019 – when he started a relationship with actress Jessica Raine, after meeting her during the 2010 National Theatre's production of Earthquakes in London.
+Goodman-Hill divorced Bradley and married Raine on 30 August 2015; the couple have a child together, born in February 2019.